Glycogen Metabolism

 Glycogen is an easily accessible source of glucose for many tissues.
 The content of glycogen ranges from 1-3% of total weight in muscle tissue to up to 10% of total mass in a well fed liver.
 Since glycogen is very hydrophilic, it is estimated that approximately 3g of water are bound for every gram of glycogen (Olsson and Saltin 1970; Fernández-Elías et al. 2015).
 This is one reason why very low carbohydrate diets can result in rapid, initial weight loss, as glycogen is rapidly depleted.
 Based on what we have already learned about how glucose and phosphorylation differs between cells, different tissues use glycogen for slightly different reasons.
 In general, muscle cells use glycogen when energy is needed, for example during exercise.
 Liver cells on the other hand store glycogen to make glucose available for itself and other tissues, rather than for energy.

+Glycogen is an important energy source.
 Muscle tissue can have dramatic and rapid depletions of ATP in response to exercise.
-The initial resource to replenish ATP is the creatine phosphate system described in Figure [fig:creatine-kinase].
-Think of creatine phosphate like the battery on your laptop, and can supply (or store) excess ATP.
+The initial resource to replenish ATP is the creatine phosphate system described in Figure .
+Think of creatine phosphate like the battery on your laptop, and can supply (or store) excess ATPWe will discuss this in the unit on non-protein compounds derived from amino acids later in the semester..
 The amount of creatine phosphate can be quickly depleted, so muscle cells next turn to glycogen for glucose.
-These glucose molecules typically undergo glycolysis (depending on the muscle fiber type) then the TCA cycle and electron transport chain to make ATP.
+These glucose molecules typically undergo glycolysis (depending on the muscle fiber type) then the TCA cycle and electron transport chain to make ATPRecall, the absence of glucose-6-phosphatase means that liberated glucose-6-phosphate will not be dephosphoryated for extracellular release..
 As we will describe below, the primary signals for glycogen metabolism in muscle are energy dependent.

 Regulation of glycogen synthesis